akashdhruv/Multiphysics-Simulations/notes/tasks.md

 - \[x\] Immersed boundary alogrithm with ANN - use normal vectors from stl file.

+- \[ \] Take a stock of services needed from Grid for physics units

 - \[x\] Mechanics of external simulation directory see simulation/ChannelFlow/FlashExternal